 As with all our project activities, there needs to be an element of monitoring associated with our bike loans.

 We ask that everyone loaning a bike completed a travel diary/log outlining what the bike was used for, distances and most importantly the impact using the bike has had.
 This information can then be used for reporting internally and to Transport Scotland or other funding bodies.

 Currently, our existing loan bikes are linked to I Bike Communities in Dumfries and Galloway and I Bike Inverness projects.

-During the course of 2021, we are expecting to take delivery of additional bikes, which will expand the fleet to provide each I Bike project area with a minimum of 2 bikes each.
+During the course of 2021, we have taken delivery of additional bikes, which will expand the fleet to provide each I Bike project area with an aim of 2 bikes each.

 I Bike Communities:

 I Bike Inverness: